 Spring comes just once a year, and always makes a memorable impression.
-For photographers, these fleeting months are filled with blooming landscape and unique, natural patterns.
+For photography, these fleeting months are filled with blooming landscape and unique, natural patterns.
 But with such a small window to capture some of the year’s most extraordinary photographs, you need to know where to go and when.
 Here’s a list that will help when planning your next spring shoot!

 Olympic National Park, Washington

 Mountains, rainforests, and glaciers help make this pristine national park located on Washington’s Olympic Peninsula a prime spot for spring photography enthusiasts.
 Sprawling towards the Pacific coastline, the park is home to multiple ecosystems that house a variety of wildlife that thrives off the lush land and long coastlines.
 With such an abundance of natural beauty, photography is made easy during springtime, when flowers are in bloom, rivers rush by, and waterfalls flow with majestic power.